 Like so many other business calculations, you really have to back into the number of shares you need by using the answers to the above questions.
 Let's say you want to raise $100,000 in the first year, then a second private offering of $1,000,000 the second year, then an IPO for $25 million after three to four years.
 For the first offering, you've decided you'll give up 10% of the company for the initial $100,000, and another 25% for the second offering of $1 million.
 So you'll be giving up 35% before you go public.

 By that simple calculation, you would retain 65% before your IPO.
 However, going public is rarely that simple.
 Assume you'll need to devote some stock, or stock options, to attract top personnel.
 Also assume that other needs will consume more of your ownership percentage.
+Many companies can bring in highly experienced employees under the promise of stock options or discounts on public stock.
 This underscores the importance of blank check preferred stock.
 As your ownership percentage of common stock shrinks, you can retain majority voting rights (and control) with provisions of preferred stock that you specify.
 The balance you want to achieve is attracting investors and talented employees while avoiding the prospect of being voted out and losing control of the company you built.

 When you've determined the amount of money you need to raise, you'll then have to decide the number of shares and the value of each in order to reach that number.
 The calculations involved in those decisions are affected by variables too numerous to mention.
 Please note: You need to seek the advice and assistance of experienced counselors if you are serious about going public.